To rekindle the ability to act together that defeated Apartheid and with it transform and strengthen our democracy.

 Some stories of how our tools have helped people act together

 Every Saturday morning, residents of Mzondi informal settlement get Grassroot notifications reminding them of their weekly meeting.
-The agenda is such meetings is usually development.
-It is decided here into how many groups they will be split into and and what will be the task of each individual group.
+The agenda of such meetings is usually development.
+It is decided here into how many groups they will be split into and what will be the task of each individual group.
 In and through these groups they have built informal housing, dug their own water, and built sanitation.
 Recently they conducted a fundraising campaign, raising over R70k to install their own sanitation, for a community of thousands of people.
 They're now increasing their pace of self-organizing through Grassroot, to use the funds well and continue building their community.

 We have partnered with amandla.mobi, on the #DataMustFall to lower mobile data costs.
 They recruited volunteers to head out into the streets and collect signatures of people in support to the campaign, which were then uploaded using the Grassroot app to a master list.
 That enabled the campaign to broaden its reach and include people that otherwise wouldn’t be reached by online methods.
 That added thousands of extra people to the campaign, who were then repeatedly mobilized through broadcasts and notifications during key campaigns.